LCLs Beyond Bounded Degrees: Introduction

 Consider a configuration $C$ of radius $r>1$.
 Inside this configuration, consider all nodes at distance exactly $r-1$ from the center; we call these nodes \emph{twigs}, since all nodes attached to them lie at distance $r$ and are therefore leaves of~$C$.
 Our goal is to reduce the checking radius from $r$ to $r-1$.
 The idea is to let each twig output a certificate asserting that its $1$-hop neighborhood matches its $1$-hop neighborhood in~$C$.
 Again 1-hop configurations are (reasonably) easy to work with.
 Once these certificates are present, the information contained within distance $r-1$ of the center already suffices to ensure correctness of the entire $r$-hop neighborhood.

 Now consider a node $v$ in an actual instance of our LFL, and let $A$ be the set of nodes at distance exactly $r-1$ from~$v$.
-Each node $u \in A$ matches some configuration $C_u$, as can be seen in \Cref{fig:radiusRed}.
+Each node $u \in A$ matches some configuration $C_u$, as can be seen in \Cref{fig:radiusRed} on the left.
 In each such configuration, the node $v$ is mapped to a twig (since it lies at distance $r-1$ from~$u$).
 Consequently, $v$ must provide a certificate that simultaneously certifies that it plays the role of a twig in all configurations $(C_u)_{u \in A}$.

 We formalize this requirement as a separate problem, called the \emph{twigLFL}.
 For any twig $u$ in a configuration $C$, let $C_u$ denote the induced $1$-hop configuration of~$u$, with the property that if a node $v$ matches $C_u$, then its $1$-hop neighborhood can be correctly mapped to the $1$-hop neighborhood of $u$ in~$C$.
 Let $\mathcal{T}$ denote the set of all such twig configurations.
 In the twigLFL, each node outputs a set $X \subseteq \mathcal{T}$ of twig configurations such that its $1$-hop neighborhood can be matched to every configuration in~$X$.
-That is $v$ simulatenously certifies to be the correct twig, for all nodes in $A$.
-We provide an illustration of the setup in \Cref{fig:radiusRed}.
+That is, $v$ simultaneously certifies that it is the correct twig for all nodes in $A$.
+We provide an illustration of the setup in \Cref{fig:radiusRed}, second image from the left.

 The final step is to combine the twigLFL with the original LFL that can be seen in \Cref{fig:radiusRed} on the right.
 Concretely, we modify the original LFL so that a node $v$ must simultaneously match one of the original configurations $C_v$ and a configuration of the twigLFL $C_X$.
 For every compatible pair of configurations $(C_v, C_X)$, we construct a combined configuration, in which each node outputs both an original output and a certificate in the form of a set of twig configurations.
 The resulting LFL can then be checked using only information from the $(r-1)$-hop neighborhood, by making sure that the nodes at distance $r-1$ output the correct certificates.